0xh3xa/algorithms/README.md

 ## Merge sort
 - This sort based on the technique of `divide-and-conquer`
-- Java uses Mergesort to sort objects
+- Java sort for objects
 - Steps:
 1. Divide array into two halves
 2. Recursively sort each half